orrholly/FDA-WebApp-Documentation/Phase-1/technical-specs.md

   > Pros: Easy to use for testing
 Cons: Limited control; can't guaranteed security; cost $$ for private instance

-###Backend Hosting on NYU Stack - ESRI
-**Data ETL from Survos**
-After massaging and geocoding data, a python script can upload the shapefile to SDE/PostgreSQL using arcpy library.

-**Database:**
-AWS SDE/PostgreSQL

-**Web Server:**
-AWS Apache / ArcGIS Server - Create WMS and WFS (web services) from data on SDE.
-Create MXDs for styling (quantile, point color, etc) using ArcGIS interface.

-  > Pros: Free; Already have AWS; Can easily install LAPP; control of configuration, updates, and security
-Cons: Not as turn-key for dynamic analysis as ArcGIS Server; No user support help line

 ###Backend Hosting on NYU Stack - Open Source